-Home & Garden Home 5 Fruit and Vegetable Fries You Have to Try By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 ©.
+Home & Garden Home 5 Fruit and Vegetable Fries You Have to Try By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 ©.
 Jaymi Heimbuch Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Sweet potatoes aren’t the only challenger to the conventional potato’s French-fried dominance.
 In fact, there are many fruits and veggies that make for a great alternative to french fries (or what our British friends might call chips).
 So, if your comfort food cravings demand a little more creativity, or you’re just looking for a new way to serve some winter CSA staples, try these fries.
 1. Rutabega fries © Margaret Badore I’m a big fan of Michael Pollan’s advice that if you want a treat, it’s best to make it yourself--that way you'll know exactly what and how much goes into the recipe.
 These fries are oven-roasted in olive oil, so they are a touch healthier than the fast-food fries.
 2. Carrot fries Carrot fries taste a bit sweet like sweet potato fries, and still go great with any ketchup.
 This recipe from the blog 2 Teaspoons bakes in about 20 minutes.
 Maybe try them with jalapeno-raspberry dipping sauce?
 3. Panko-crusted eggplant fries Ok, once you’re into the territory of breaded veggies, we can’t keep pretending that we’re eating something super-healthy.
 But super yummy?
 You bet.
 This vegan recipe from Oh My Veggies is served with a mouthwatering side of curried cashew aioli.
 4. Butternut squash fries This recipe from Busy in Brooklyn gets a little spicy with chili powder, smoked paprika and garlic.
 5. Baked avocado fries © Jaymi Heimbuch Sadly, avocados imported from Chile aren’t awesome for the environment at the moment.
 However, if our readers are lucky enough to live in an area with locally grown avocados (like California or Mexico), this recipe is hands down a must-try and is one of TreeHugger’s most popular recipes.
 Do you have a favorite unconventional fry?
 Tell us in the comments!